-These trains are very similar to the metro, but they’re actually a completely different service.
+These trains are very similar to the metro, but they’re a completely different service.

-That said, there is at least one suburban train which offers transfers from the airport to the city centre of Barcelona.
+That said, there is at least one suburban train that offers transfers from the airport to the city centre of Barcelona.

-The R2 Nord train runs from Terminal 2 to Maçanet-Massanes, which is actually outside the city.
+The R2 Nord (RENFE) train runs from the airport train station at Terminal 2 to Maçanet-Massanes, which is actually outside the city.

-As such, if you’re trying to reach Barcelona, you’ll need to pay close attention and get off at either the Barcelona-Sants or Barcelona-Passeig de Gràcia stops.
+As such, if you’re trying to reach Barcelona, you’ll need to pay close attention and get off at either the Barcelona-Sants, Barcelona El Clot Arago, or Barcelona Passeig de Gràcia stops.

-If you want to get even closer to the city centre, Barcelona-Passeig de Gràcia isn’t too far from Placa de Catalunya and the L3 metro line.
+If you want to get even closer to the city centre, Barcelona-Passeig de Gràcia isn’t too far from Plaça Catalunya and the L3 metro line.

 Ticket prices and operating hours for suburban trains are exactly the same as the metro, making this another affordable alternative at just €2.40 for a single ride.